-Downtown Streets Team is a nonprofit model that creates benefit for both people experiencing homelessness and communities facing challenges caused by homelessness.
-The group does this by providing positive work experiences, but also challenging people experiencing homelessness to take an active role in their own recovery.
+Downtown Streets Team is a nonprofit model that creates benefit for both people experiencing homelessness and communities facing challenges caused by homelessness by providing positive work experiences, but also challenging them to take an active role in their own recovery.
 This takes the form of having the homeless volunteer with a "streets team" on beautification projects within their respective communities.
 In return, volunteers or "team members" receive necessities including a stipend, vital health services, and case management.